-This is not an article of complicated video hacks.
-Instead, we only included actionable tips and tricks for easy ways to save time and money on video production that can be implemented on a regular basis.
-Also, we only selected ideas that are relevant to online hosted video – e.g. not a cinematic production.
-As they say, time is money, so read on for 8 of the best tips for producing videos efficiently.
+In this post, we explore actionable tips and tricks for easy ways to save time and money on video production.
+Believe it or not, there are ways you can work more efficiently and produce more content for less.
+As they say, time is money, so read on for eight of the best tips for producing videos efficiently.

 1. How to Set A Budget – and Stick to It

 When carving out a chunk of your marketing budget, or simply trying to get a ballpark figure, think of what you are trying to achieve with video.
 Different types of productions require different budgets and investments.

 An ‘About Us’ video, explainer video, or recruiting video is likely a one-off production.
 There’s no need to create multiple videos for these purposes, and one video is likely to last for a while.
 Typically, these types of videos are worth investing in higher production value compared to others.

 Product videos (especially for retail), vlogs, internal communications, and marketing videos are examples of videos that are usually produced on a regular basis.
 In this case, you’re more likely to focus on ways to streamline production than the individual production quality of each video.